codahale/lockstitch-go/design.md

   return (transcript, plaintext)
 ```

-This uses the [synthetic IV construction][SIV] to provide nonce-misuse resistant encryption, with SHA-512 and
+This uses the [synthetic IV construction][SIV] to provide nonce-misuse-resistant encryption, with SHA-512 and
 AES-256-GMAC serving as the PRF used to derive the IV from the plaintext.
 Because GMAC is eUF-CMA unforgeable and
 SHA-512 is collision-resistant, this construction (unlike e.g., [AES-SIV][AES-SIV]) is key-committing, and because the
 key is derived from the protocol state (again with SHA-512), this construction is therefore context-committing.